Mapping a 50-spin-qubit network through correlated sensing: Results

-State-of-the-art demonstrations of spin-network mapping rely on isolating individual nuclear-nuclear interactions through spin-echo double resonance (SEDOR) \cite{abobeih_atomicscale_2019}.
-Applying simultaneous echo pulses at frequencies $A_i$ and $A_j$ preserves the interaction $C_{ij}$ between spins at $A_i$ and $A_j$, while decoupling them from (quasi-static) environmental noise and the rest of the network, so that the coupling $C_{ij}$ is obtained with high spectral resolution (set by $T_2$ rather than $T_2^*$) \cite{abobeih_atomicscale_2019}.
+State-of-the-art spin-network mapping relies on isolating individual nuclear-nuclear interactions through spin-echo double resonance (SEDOR) \cite{abobeih_atomicscale_2019}.
+Applying simultaneous echo pulses at frequencies $A_i$ and $A_j$ preserves the interaction $C_{ij}$ between spins at $A_i$ and $A_j$, while decoupling them from (quasi-static) environmental noise and the rest of the network, so that the coupling $C_{ij}$ is encoded in the nuclear-spin polarisation with high spectral resolution (set by the nuclear $\ttwo$-time rather than $\tstar$-time).
+The signal is acquired by mapping the resulting nuclear spin polarisation, for example at frequency $A_i$, on the NV electron spin and reading it out optically \cite{bradley_tenqubit_2019}.
 Such a measurement yields a correlated list of three frequencies $\{A_i, C_{ij}, A_j\}$ (Fig. \ref{fig:spin_networks}a).
-If all spins are spectrally isolated, so that the $A_i$ are unique, these pairwise measurements completely characterise the network.
+If all spins are spectrally isolated, so that the $A_i$ do not overlap, these pairwise measurements completely characterise the network.

-However, due to their finite spectral line widths (set by $1/T_2^*$), multiple spin frequencies $A_{i}$ may overlap (indicated by multiple spins occupying a vertex).
+However, due to their finite spectral line widths (set by $1/\tstar$), multiple spin frequencies $A_{i}$ may overlap (indicated by multiple spins occupying a disk).
 This introduces ambiguity when assigning measured couplings to specific spins in the network, and causes complex overlapping signals, which are difficult to resolve and interpret \cite{abobeih_atomicscale_2019,cujia_parallel_2022}.
-Figure \ref{fig:spin_networks}b shows an example with pairwise measurements between frequencies $A_1, A_3, A_4$ and a frequency $A_2$, which is common to multiple spins (Fig. \ref{fig:spin_networks}b).
-Even though the couplings $C_{12}, C_{32}$ and $C_{42}$ can be extracted, it is not clear to which spin at $A_2$ they belong.
+Figure \ref{fig:spin_networks}b shows an example where pairwise measurements break down; spins 2 and 5 overlap in frequency ($A_2 \approx A_5$).
+Applying pairwise SEDOR between frequencies $A_1, A_3, A_4$ and a frequency that overlaps with $A_2$ and $A_5$ returns three independent pairwise correlations: $\{A_1, C_{12}, A_2 \}, \{A_3, C_{23}, A_2 \} $ and $\{A_4, C_{45}, A_5\}$.
+Crucially, however, such measurements cannot distinguish this uncoupled 2-spin and 3-spin chain (Fig 1b) from a single 4-spin network (with a single central spin at $A_2$), nor from a network of 3 uncoupled 2-spin chains (three spectrally overlapping spins).
 Without introducing additional a-priori knowledge or assumptions about the system, pairwise measurements cannot be assigned to specific spins and are thus insufficient to reconstruct the network \cite{abobeih_atomicscale_2019}.